Saurabh-997/BankApp/README.md

 # BankApp
-A simple Banking Application made using simple Java in Eclipse IDE
+A Banking Application for foreign exchange transaction and basic transaction and querry using Java in Eclipse IDE.